enealulaj/SEW_TestingWithGit/README.md

 ### 3. `CalculatorTest`
 Unit tests written using JUnit 5 to verify the correctness of the `Calculator` class methods.
 Each operation has corresponding test cases to validate expected behavior.

-## Prerequisites

-- Java 17 or later
-- Maven (for managing dependencies and running tests)
-- JUnit 5 (included in the `pom.xml` for testing)

 ## How to Run

 1. Clone the repository: